-True or False: A Dietician is Just Another Way of Saying Nutritionist
+True or False: A Dietitian is Just Another Way of Saying Nutritionist

 False!
-Although both professions offer similar services, only dieticians are provincially regulated professionals who have completed at least four years of university education and countless hours of hands-on training.
-However, a dietician can also be a nutritionist.
+Although both professions offer similar services, only dietitians are provincially regulated professionals who have completed at least four years of university education and countless hours of hands-on training.
+However, a dietitian can also be a nutritionist.
 To ensure you’re receiving the most qualified nutritional advice, make sure that you see the initials RD, PDt, or Dt.P next to the dietitian’s name.

-To learn more about the difference between a dietician and a nutritionist, click here.
+To learn more about the difference between a dietitian and a nutritionist, click here.

 True or False: Dietitians Can Help Me Lose Weight